victoriamvu/Predicting-Transcription-Factor-Binding-Sites-Using-a-CNN/project_files/README.md

   - G = [0,0,1,0]
   - T = [0,0,0,1]
 - A 200bp sequence becomes a 200×4 matrix, which is ideal for processing with CNNs

+# Data
+CTCF (CCCTC-binding factor) is a super important transcription factor that acts like a **genomic organizer**.
+It binds to DNA and helps regulate the 3D structure of the genome by forming **chromatin loops**—basically bringing distant parts of the genome together or keeping them apart.

+Here’s a quick breakdown:

+- 🧬 **Sequence-specific**: It binds to a specific DNA motif that's relatively easy to model computationally
+- 🧲 **Insulator function**: It can block the interaction between enhancers and promoters when needed, preventing the wrong genes from being turned on.
+- 🧠 **Master of boundaries**: CTCF marks the edges of **topologically associating domains (TADs)**—big regions of the genome that interact more with themselves than with others.
+- 🔁 **Involved in looping**: Often works with cohesin to create **loops** in the genome that are crucial for gene regulation.

+Because it has a clear motif and tons of ChIP-seq data across many cell types, it’s one of the most studied TFs and a go to for computational biology.

 # Obscure Package Descriptions w/ Examples (AI generated)